dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/user-tokens.md

 1. Make a list of all the places where you’re making a call to the dbt Cloud API using the dbt Cloud user API key.
 2. Create a new personal access token under **Account Settings → API Tokens → Personal Tokens.**
 3. Create and copy the new PAT to replace the old user API key.
-4. Ensure that you’re using a PAT only where its needed.
+4. Ensure that you’re using a PAT only where it's needed.
 For any flows that requires a service account, please use a service token.
 Read the section below for more information.

 ## User API tokens

 Each dbt Cloud user with a [Developer license](/docs/cloud/manage-access/seats-and-users) is issued an API token.
 This token can be used to execute queries against the dbt Cloud API on the user's behalf.
-User API tokens inherit the permissions of the user the that they were created for.
+User API tokens inherit the permissions of the user that they were created for.

 You can find your user API token in the **Profile page** under the **API Access** label.